 Find out how we can help your business this end of financial year Learn More

-When does GST Apply?
+When does GST Apply in Property Transactions?

-Whether GST is applicable really depends on the particular circumstances of each property transaction.
-Generally buying and selling second hand residential property is not subject to GST.
-However where your ‘turnover’ is more than the GST registration threshold and your activities are regarded as an ‘enterprise’ then GST may be applicable.
-Common property transactions that may be subject to GST include, vacant land, new residential property and commercial properties.
+Whether GST is applicable depends on the particular circumstances of each property transaction, and the vendor selling the property.
+Generally, buying and selling second-hand residential property is not subject to GST.
+However, if your 'turnover' exceeds the GST registration threshold and your activities are regarded as an 'enterprise', then GST may be applicable.

 GST and Vacant Land